Monadical-SAS/ML-take-home/README.md

 # ML Take Home

 Template for Machine Learning take home project.
+This project is a full stack implementation around a machine learning model to image classification.
+It offers the user the possibility to test the model by uploading an image, getting the classification result, and displaying both the image and the results in a friendly way.

-## Description
+## Take Home

+This repository is intended to serve as a basis for the implementation of an image classifier system.
-The purpose of this project is to implement an image classifier that allows to determine the health status of a potato plant according to the state of its leaves.
-The idea is that **using a dataset that you can find in this repository you must do the following**:
+The resulting system will allow to determine the health status of a potato plant according to the state of its leaves.
+To do so, the applicant must complete the following tasks:

+### Mandatory Tasks

+- [ ] select a machine learning model to classify images
+- we recommend you to use the `google/vit-base-patch16-224-in21k` model (it'll automatically be downloaded when you run the `main.py` script), but you are free to use any other model you want
+- [ ] fine-tune the selected model on [the provided dataset](./dataset) so that it can classify potatoes health status
- - Train an image classification model.
-You can use a Jupyter notebook but the code must also go in the `train.py` file.
+- write the resulting code in the `train.py` file
- - Implement the necessary changes in the frontend(if it's required) that allows you to upload an image and by means of the classifier, determine the health status of the plant/leaves.
- - Implement  the necessary changes in the  REST API which run the machine learning model.
+- save the resulting model in the `mlmodels` folder
+- update the `classifier.py` service to load the model if required
+- [ ] use the fine-tuned model to classify potatoes leaves
+- [ ] run the backend tests and make sure they pass

+### Optional tasks

+- [ ] allow to upload and analyze multiple images at once
+- [ ] dockerize the application
+- [ ] deploy the application in a cloud provider
+- [ ] add a new ML functionality to the application

+## Dataset

-The dataset contains a set of images separated into three folders according to their classification (`Healthy`,`Early Blight`,`Late Blight`) and in turn they are divided into three folders `Training`, `Testing` and `Validation`.
+The dataset contains a set of images separated into three folders according to their classification (`Healthy` ,`Early Blight`,`Late Blight`) and in turn they are divided into three folders `Training`, `Testing` and `Validation`.
 For example:

 **Healthy**